zhumingpassional/Maxcut_CSCI/README.md

 |G55 | 5000 | 12468| 10294     | 9960    | 10236   | 10116  | 10138 | 10103           | 10103         | 11.92\%       |__10298__ |  +0.04\% |
 |G70 | 10000| 9999 |9541       | 9456    | 9458    | -      | 9421  | 9489            | 9490          |2.26\%         |__9583__ | +0.44\% |

-Some results are denoted by strings.
-How to transfer the strings to the true result?
+L2A's results are represented as strings.
+How to transfer the strings into binary results?

-Take data/syn/powerlaw_100_ID0.txt (using L2A) as an example, the result is "4SuqhIaQimYjyk_sX", which can be transferred to digits by calling the function str_to_bool in EncoderBase64 in evaluator.py.
+Take data/syn/powerlaw_100_ID0.txt as an example, the result is "4SuqhIaQimYjyk_sX" by L2A, which can be transferred to a binary vector by calling the function str_to_bool in EncoderBase64 in evaluator.py.